wbamberg/idl-reference/docs/nsIURIContentListener.md

 window where the user may have clicked the link.
 This is the difference
 between isPreferred and canHandleContent.

-@param aContentType         Content type of the data.
-@param aDesiredContentType  Indicates that aContentType must be converted
-                            to aDesiredContentType before processing the
-                            data.
-This causes a stream converted to be
-                            inserted into the nsIStreamListener chain.
-                            This argument can be <code>nullptr</code> if
-                            the content should be consumed directly as
-                            aContentType.

-@return                     <code>true</code> if this is a preferred
-                            content handler for aContentType;
-                            <code>false<code> otherwise.

 #### Parameters ####